dev-human/dev-human/source/_posts/2014-08-31-a-journey-of-emotion-at-wecamp-14.md

 Once we got through connecting everything together, there was a pretty reasonable end result.
 Sure, it didn't do what it was supposed to, but we proved that we could get the job done.
-Even if it was only to ourselves.. \*grin\* We managed to give a proper demo and a reasonable presentation, which is insane if you consider that we didn't even know what we where building only 4 days before...
+Even if it was only to ourselves.. \*grin\* We managed to give a proper demo and a reasonable presentation, which is insane if you consider that we didn't even know what we where building only 4 days before…

-I also had my eye on a few people that I knew before going to WeCamp and I felt they all accomplished way more than they expected.
+I also had my eye on a few people that I knew before going to WeCamp and I think they all accomplished way more than they expected.
 I could literally feel the growth around me :-) The end presentations all showed projects in a state way beyond what a 3-day coding session would bring in any normal circumstance.
 At least that is my opinion.